moeenn/knowledgebase/system_design/Event-driven architecture (EDA).md

 **Command**: A command is request for an action to be performed.
 A response is expected in case of a command.

+**Time-to-live (TTL)**: Every message has a TTL assocaited with it.
+If a message is not acknoledged (i.e. processed) within this timeframe, the message is moved out of its queue and added to a dead-letter queue.
+This prevents the main queue from clogging up.

 ---